 Grease a 9 inch round pan generously with oil or butter and then coat with flour.

-Whisk the egg whites until frothy.
+In a large bowl or stand mixer fitted with the whisk attachment, whisk the egg whites until foamy.
 Then add the sugar and whisk until firm peaks form.

 Add the egg yolks and whisk until combined.

-Gradually add the olive oil, lemon juice and zest and whisk on low speed until incorporated.
+Gradually add the olive oil and whisk on low speed until incorporated.

-Add the ricotta cheese and whisk on low speed until incorporated.
+Add the ricotta cheese, vanilla, honey, orange and lemon zest and lemon juice.
+Whisk on low speed until incorporated.

-Bake for 35 to 40 minutes or until a toothpick comes out clean.
+Bake for 45 minutes or until a toothpick comes out of the center of the cake clean.
+Check at 40 minutes.